mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 ### Djikstra's shortest-path

-So based on the functions defined above we try to find the shortest-path.
+So based on some of the functions defined above we try to find the shortest-path.
 This is from chapter 24. of Carmen et al.

 ![image-title-here](../images/djikstra.tex.preview.pdf.png){:class="img-responsive"}